-- 1. Contact the Study Abroad Center for the link for online IOP Advance Contract - 2.
-Complete the online IOP Advance Contract with all coursework you may take while abroad - 3.
+- Contact the Study Abroad Center for the link for online IOP Advance Contract - Complete the online IOP Advance Contract with all coursework you may take while abroad - 3.
 Once it is reviewed by Admissions, a message is sent to an Academic Counselor who will review the information online.

 Make sure to bring back the course syllabi for all courses taken abroad.
-Once the transcripts have been processed, please call to schedule an appointment (949) 824-6803 for the final evaluation with SSUSA.
+Once the transcripts have been processed, please call (949) 824-6803 to schedule an appointment for the final evaluation with the Social Sciences Undergraduate Student Affairs.